-Google Classroom is an excellent tool for any classroom that uses G Suite products like Google Docs, Slides, or Sheets.
-Google Classroom creates folders for each classroom teachers add, and folders within those for each assignment -- automatically.
-Want to use the same assignment with a different class or the following year?
-It's a simple process to find it and assign it again.
-A teacher can also create an assignment and select a date and time in the future for it to be posted.
-This level of organization is a huge time-saver.
-Teachers can also give assignments that don't have any attachments.
-For example, they might give students directions in text or a video to participate in a math warm-up on the board.
+Google Classroom is an excellent tool for any classroom that frequently uses G Suite products like Google Docs, Slides, or Sheets.
+The ability to create and manage assignments is the core component of Google Classroom.
+After creating a document, teachers can assign a copy of it to students.
+If a teacher doesn't create a document beforehand, students can simply click a button to create one that's linked to the assignment.
+Upon completion, students turn in the assignment for grading.
+Teachers can also give assignments that don't have any attachments or documents.
+For example, they might provide students with directions in text or a video to participate in a math warm-up on the board.
 Once a student has completed the task, they can mark it as done.

-Google Classroom is a website, Android, and iOS app that serves to help manage workflow and communication between teachers and students.
+Google Classroom is similar to a learning management system (LMS) that helps teachers manage workflow and communication with their students (it's available as a website, an Android app, and an iOS app).
 When teachers log in, they have a section for each of their classes.
-Each class can be given a color and different banner to help teachers and students differentiate between multiple classes, should they have more than one.
-The teacher and student dashboards are very similar: Recent assignments, announcements, and discussions show up in a "stream," similar to a blog.
+Each class can be given a color and different banner to help teachers and students differentiate between multiple courses.
+The teacher and student dashboards are very similar: Announcements and discussion questions appear on the Stream page.
+Although assignments also show up on the Stream page, they're now created and interacted with on the Classwork page.
+The Classwork page also houses materials like links, videos, and other documents that teachers and students will need to reference.
 Important deadlines or upcoming events are displayed on the side.
 Teachers can invite other teachers to their Google Classroom, which is useful for team-teaching situations.

 The quality of the learning experience with Google Classroom depends on the teacher.
-Aside from streamlining workflow as mentioned, teachers can ask polling questions and foster rich discussions; some students who find participating in oral discussions difficult find it easier to contribute in an online format.
+Aside from being able to streamline document management, teachers can ask polling questions and foster fruitful discussions; students who find participating in oral discussions difficult may find it easier to contribute in an online format.
 Once comfortable with all of these features, teachers can use their Google Classroom as a nexus point, easily linking and directing students to other tools on the internet.
 This maintains a high level of organization, allows kids to get where teachers want them to go efficiently, and continuously breathes new life into the tool.
 Coaches and administration can also find it useful for organizing information and learning for their teaching staff.